-This owner's manual and the corresponding supplements should be read carefully to familiarise yourself with your vehicle.
+This owner's manual and the corresponding supplements should be read carefully to familiarise yourself quickly with your vehicle.

-Also, the regular care, maintenance and correct handling of the vehicle will contribute to preserve its value.
+Also, the regular care and maintenance and correct handling of the vehicle will contribute to the conservation of its value.

 For safety reasons, note the information concerning accessories, modifications and parts exchange.